giralt/draft-contreras-alto-service-edge/draft-contreras-alto-service-edge.md

 Used to request specific acceleration capabilities for improving the performance of the application.

-The naming convention of an instance is thus encoded as T.I.F.S.A.
+The naming convention of an instance is thus encoded as TIFSA.

 # Usage of ALTO for Service Placement

 ALTO can assist the deployment of a service on a specific flavor or instance of the computing substrate by taking into consideration network cost metrics.